nguyentaijs/nguyentaijs.github.io/_posts/2024-05-02-leetcode-2114-maximum-number-of-words-found-in-sentences.md

 _Difficulty: Easy_
 ---
 ## Solution
-- This is pretty straight forward.
-You can just count the number or count the spaces between letters because the question already mentioned that there will be no trailing/leading spaces and separated by a single space character
+This is pretty straight forward.
+- You can just count the number of words `text.split(" ")`
+- Or count the spaces between letters because the question already mentioned that there will be no trailing/leading spaces and separated by a single space character

 **Implementation**\